 The Weather Front On-Line

-On the Plains, hot weather lingers across southern portions of the region.
+On the Plains, cold weather prevails, except for lingering warmth across the southern half of Texas.

 Across the Corn Belt, bitterly cold conditions are maintaining stress on livestock in the upper Midwest.
 Thursday morning’s temperatures plunged below 0° in parts of Minnesota and the eastern Dakotas.
 Cold, breezy conditions cover the remainder of the Midwest, and snow showers linger downwind of the Great Lakes.

 Across the Corn Belt, precipitation has subsided across the upper Midwest, although windy weather continues to cause some blowing and drifting of snow.
 Snow showers persist, however, downwind of the Great Lakes.
 Cold, dry, breezy weather covers the remainder of the Midwest.

 On the Plains, warmth lingers across the southern half of Texas, where planting is well underway.

 Across the Corn Belt, snow is blanketing the upper Mississippi Valley, while rain is falling in the Ohio Valley.
 Areas in between are receiving patchy snow, sleet, and freezing rain.
 Spring has been slow to arrive in the Midwest; current snow depths include 8 inches in Minneapolis, Minnesota, and 5 inches in Madison, Wisconsin.

 Across the Corn Belt, wintry precipitation (mostly snow and freezing rain) is spreading across the upper Midwest, including North Dakota and Minnesota.
 In stark contrast, warmth is arriving in the southwestern Corn Belt, including central and southern Missouri, where Friday’s high temperatures will range from 70 to 80°.